facebookincubator/TTPForge/pkg/preprocess/README.md

-# TTPForge/args
+# TTPForge/preprocess

-The `args` package is a part of the TTPForge.
+The `preprocess` package is a part of the TTPForge.

 ---